-If you have lost health insurance benefits due to job changes and do not opt to continue coverage through COBRA, or the marketplace plans, here are some avenues you can check out:
+If you have lost health insurance benefits due to job changes here are some other avenues you can check out:

-7. Individual health plans outside the marketplace.
-(Note that you will not be eligible for reduced premium or cost sharing based on your income)
+- Individual health plans outside the marketplace.
+(Note that you will not be eligible for re- duced premium or cost sharing based on your income)

 Navigating these health plan options can be confusing.
 If you need assistance, please call NYSUT Social Services 800-342-9810, ext.
 6206, for help in finding a plan that suits your family’s needs.

-NOTE: This represents a high-level overview of COBRA and marketplace health plans and does not constitute legal advice.
-For additional information, please visit the U.S. Department of Labor's website at www.dol.gov or call 866-4-USADOL.
+This represents a high-level overview of COBRA and marketplace health plans and does not constitute legal advice.
+For additional information, please visit the U.S. Department of Labor’s website at www.dol.gov or call 866-4-USA-DOL

 Getting help with prescription drug costs

-When you lose a job that had prescription drug benefits, you have the option of continuing that prescription coverage through COBRA — but the cost to you may be prohibitive.
+When you lose a job that had prescription drug benefits, you may alternative coverage — but the cost to you may be prohibitive.